-• Conceptual Physics w/ Lab+
+Conceptual Physics w/ Lab+

-High school seniors have the option to apply for Early Assurance which holds a seat for them in the Doctor of Occupational Therapy Program while they complete their bachelor's degree at the University of Findlay.
-Students will receive a supplemental early assurance application if granted undergraduate admission, and if they have minimum overall GPA of 3.5 or higher on a 4.0 scale, and a 24 or higher on the ACT or 1180 or higher on the SAT.
+High school seniors have the option to apply for the Early Assurance Program which holds a seat for them in the Doctor of Occupational Therapy Program while they complete their bachelor's degree at the University of Findlay.
+Students will receive a supplemental early assurance application if granted undergraduate admission, and if they have minimum overall GPA of 3.5 or higher on a 4.0 scale.